-Find out more about the cool cultural awareness and savvy business etiquette that can help you find your way around the largest economy in Latin America.
+Learn more about Brazilian business culture and etiquette and successfully make your way around the largest economy in Latin America.

 Take your time when greeting and make sure that you exchange business cards with everyone present at a meeting.
-Always have a sufficient amount on you as you will most certainly be meeting many influential people during the business meetings and networking events.
+Always have a sufficient amount on you as you never know when they may come in handy during business meetings and networking events.

 The “O.K.” sign (finger and thumb touching) is considered very rude and vulgar; the “thumbs up” gesture is used for approval.

 When Brazilians wipe their hands together, it means that something doesn’t matter or is irrelevant at that moment.